Sjael/clatch/README.md

 ## Signing in before a handler is made

 On the trending tab there is a <webview> called 'startup'.
-Use the .loadURL() method to navigate to sites that needs to be signed into in order to have their feeds tested. (ex. startup.loadURL(https://twitter.com) )
+Use the .loadURL() method to navigate to sites that needs to be signed into in order to have their feeds tested. (http://electron.atom.io/docs/api/web-view-tag/#webviewloadurlurl-options)